-This delicious paleo pumpkin soup is perfect for anyone who feels like a flavor-packed paleo friendly soup.
+This paleo pumpkin soup is perfect if you are looking for a flavor-packed paleo-friendly soup.

-You can use any type of pumpkin for this recipe, but for the best results, I highly recommend using butternut as it’s probably one of the best-tasting pumpkins around.
-One downside is that they can be quite a bit more expensive than something like a Kabocha pumpkin.
+You can use any type of pumpkin for this recipe, but I recommend using butternut pumpkin for the best results.
+I find it is one of the best-tasting pumpkins around.
+One downside is butternut pumpkins can be quite a bit more expensive than something like a Kabocha pumpkin.

-If you want to see how to do this paleo pumpkin soup recipe, then be sure to check out my video below.
-It takes you through all the steps you need to know to get this recipe prepared, cooked and ready to serve.
+If you want to see how to make this paleo pumpkin soup, then be sure to check out my video below.
+It takes you through all the steps you need to know to get this recipe prepared, cooked, and ready to serve.

 Paleo Pumpkin Soup Recipe